Vax Air Cordless Lift review

 I’ll admit that in the past I have had several different vacuum cleaners.
 From my old Henry, with his eyes and long tubular nose which would see him snort up dirt like an anteater on an ant farm, through to the aforementioned Dyson.
 I’ve always come back to Vax though.

 To me it seems that the vacuum cleaner market is pretty well aligned.
 For the advances made by one company, they are often repeated and then bettered by another.
-Let’s be honest, there’s only so much that you want a vacuum cleaner to do (and companies that make fridges with wi-fi access, I’m looking at you.)
+Let’s be honest, there’s only so much that you want a vacuum cleaner to do (and companies that make, I’m looking at you.)

 Although the Henrys, Hoovers and Dysons have all done well in clearing up after dogs, cats, kids and more, they have all eventually gotten to the point where they just aren’t as powerful as they once were.